slave-blocker/voider/README.md

 How to install :
 Download it and extract the zip.
 Take the resulting voider folder and put it in the ~/.config/ directory.

+Delete all the "blub" files in the sub directories, git does not handle well the empty directories.
+So these files had to be included such that i was able to upload the needed directory tree.

 Look at the install.sh to see which dependency's you need. a rc.local example is given.
 The /etc/rc.local then calls a so called caller.sh at boot time.
 This lets two scripts run in the background.
 These are the server_deamon.py ( not daemon ) and the clients_deamon.py.
 Also a small script called rp_filter is executed to allow forwarding and turning off rp_filter and turning on accept_local.